 The Depling conferences respond to the growing need for a linguistic conference dedicated to approaches in syntax, semantics and the lexicon that are centered around dependency structures as a central linguistic notion.

 A short introduction to dependency can be found here

-The next confernce, Depling 2015, will be organized at the University of Uppsala.
+Depling 2017, will be organized at the University of Pisa.